cap-js/docs/java/outbox.md

 The event context provides the `ServiceException` that occurred while processing the outbox entry.
 An outbox error handler shall provide an error status after evaluating the exception; possible error status are:

-- `OutboxErrorStatus.RETRY`: The outbox retries to reprocess the entry.
+- `OutboxErrorStatus.RETRY`: The outbox tries to reprocess the entry.
 - `OutboxErrorStatus.UNRECOVERABLE`: The error is unrecoverable and the outbox deletes the corresponding entry from the outbox table.

 Custom outbox error handlers can be registered for an outbox service: